ai-coding-usage-tracker

 Bu listing icin henuz AI raporu yok.

-Local-first usage dashboard for Codex, Claude Code, Cursor, and WakaTime AI coding activity
+Local-first AI coding usage dashboard for Codex, Claude Code, and Cursor — tokens, credits, USD estimates, native GUI, and WakaTime sync.

 Local-first usage analytics for Codex, Claude Code, and Cursor.